Fulham School

-Fulham School, originally founded as Fulham Preparatory School, is a school in Fulham, London, teaching children from the age of three up to eighteen (completing the IB).
+Fulham School, originally founded as Fulham Preparatory School, is a school in Fulham, London, teaching children from the age of three up to eighteen.
 From its beginnings as a pre-prep and preparatory school, in 2017, it moved into also providing secondary education.

-The Prep school's buildings in Greyhound Road, Hammersmith, were previously used by Holborn College and from 1981 until 1985 were the film location for the children's television programme Grange Hill.
+The Prep school's buildings in Greyhound Road, Hammersmith, were previously used by Holborn College, and from 1981 until 1985, were the film location for the children's television programme Grange Hill.

-The school has a new campus at Chesilton Road, Fulham, completed in March 2021, which accommodates 220 students from Year Nine onwards in a new purpose-built building.
+The school has a new senior school campus at Chesilton Road, Fulham, completed in March 2021, which accommodates 220 students from Year Nine onwards in a new purpose-built building.
 September 2021 saw the launch of a Sixth Form, following accreditation process for the International Baccalaureate, to be able to offer Sixth Form students the IB Diploma Programme.
+In November 2024, the closure of the Senior School has been announced for the end of the 2025 academic year.

+The school also has a nursery and pre-prep campus located on Fulham High Street.